hadi77ir/workinghours/README.md

    - `GET /stats` - Renders daily statistics page with totals
    - `POST /start` - Creates a new round (validates no unfinished round exists)
    - `POST /stop` - Ends the current round (validates an unfinished round exists)
+   - `POST /groups/reset` - Clears all rounds for a working group (with confirmation)
+   - `GET /groups/manage` - Working group management UI (add/edit/remove)
+   - `POST /groups` - Creates a new working group
+   - `POST /groups/:id/update` - Renames an existing working group
+   - `POST /groups/:id/delete` - Deletes a working group with no recorded rounds
-   - `GET /export/csv` - Exports all rounds with durations to CSV file
+   - `GET /export/csv` - Exports all rounds with durations and working group names to CSV

 ### Frontend (Handlebars + Bulma + HTMX)